This recipe for Seared Salmon Fillets with Pistachio Basil Butter is elegant enough for company, and yet easy enough for a busy weeknight.

 - Remove the salmon to a plate and reduce the heat to the skillet to low.

-- Return the salmon back to the skillet and place the skillet in the oven for approximately 5 minutes.
+- Return the salmon back to the skillet and place the skillet into the preheated oven for approximately 5 minutes.

 - Remove the skillet from the oven and spoon the butter and pistachio sauce over the fish.